ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## C) Breaking AES

-TODO: make sure that your are building it on correct platform
-TODO: some instructions how data could be imported?
+TODO: Instructing how to do without device, it seems that tutorial 1 loads from project and that project could be given as saved...

 Previous task considered power differences between single operations, which might not be very practical itself.
 However this task will be hopefully more interesting and related to real world than basic inspection of single operations.

-In this task we are going to break AES with Correlation Power Analysis attack scripts that already exist in ChipWhisperer software.
-This task is based on ChipWhisperer tutorial PA_CPA_1-Using_CW-Analyzer_for_CPA_Attack.ipynb.
+In this task we are going to break AES with Correlation Power Analysis attack.

-Idea of this task is to break AES implementation by analyzing power traces captured from the device.
-After completing tutorial you are required to explain the theory behind these attack.

-This task is divided into 2 parts.
-Capturing traces with different input given to encryption implementation and then performing CPA attack to reveal the encryption key.
+This task is done by completing ChipWhisperer tutorial PA_CPA_2-Manual_CPA_Attack.ipynb and explaining theory behind attack.
+There exists also tutorial PA_CPA_1-Using_CW-Analyzer_for_CPA_Attack.ipynb which uses pre-existing utility scripts of ChipWhisperer Analyzer software, but we will do this task more low-level way (feel free to complete that tutorial too if you like fancier outputs!).

 More common information about AES can be found at https://en.wikipedia.org/wiki/Advanced_Encryption_Standard

-NOTICE: Remember to ensure that you build code on correct platform
+TODO: NOTICE: Remember to build code on correct platform (CW303)

-First, read the theoretical basis of CPA so you can understand better what is idea of this task. http://wiki.newae.com/Correlation_Power_Analysis Try to understand at least the major steps which are performed during attack, because it makes easier for you to understand what happens next.

 ### What to do to complete this task?

+**Screenshot of your attack successfully solving the key**

 **Explain how the correlation power analysis attack that you just performed works.**

-Theoretical information about the attack you just performed can be found here http://wiki.newae.com/Correlation_Power_Analysis
+Theoretical information about the attack you just performed can be found here http://wiki.newae.com/Correlation_Power_Analysis Tutorial you just completed contain already quite technical description what is happening in attack.

-Deeper technical insight and actual example code of attack can be found in tutorial PA_CPA_2-Manual_CPA_Attack.ipynb

-TODO: should it be added that feel free to try also manual one?

-All information needed should be found in those two articles.

 Your answer does not have to be in any certain "format" or any minimum length.
 Only requirement is that it explains issue well and shows that you have really investigated attack you performed deeper than surface level.